zhou-neurolab/zhou-neurolab.github.io/People.md

 [[PubMed](https://www.ncbi.nlm.nih.gov/myncbi/1-AMNoyoc62Qs/bibliography/public/?sortby=pubDate&sdirection=descending)] [[Google Scholar](https://scholar.google.com/citations?user=ZQD-fmcAAAAJ)] [[Faculty Page](http://www.cibr.ac.cn/#/science/team/detail/575)] [[C.V.](CV/jingfeng.md)]<br clear="left" />

 <p style="color:gray">
 Jingfeng Zhou is currently a visiting postdoctoral fellow at the National Institute on Drug Abuse Intramural Research Program (NIDA-IRP), which is a part of the National Institutes of Health (NIH).
 He has accepted a tenure-track faculty position at the Chinese Institute for Brain Research (CIBR), Beijing.
 The lab will be started in June 2021 after his visiting fellowship ends in May.
+Then the text will be replaced by below.<br>

+Jingfeng Zhou has trained as a Ph.D. student at the Peking University and National Institute of Biological Sciences, Beijing (2011-2016), as a postdoctoral fellow at the National Institute on Drug Abuse Intramural Research Program of the National Institutes of Health (2016-2021).
+He is now an Assistant Investigator running his lab at the Chinese Institute for Brain Research, Beijing.
 </p>

 <br>